Central Air Conditioners

 |Central air conditioner||$250||

 Minimum system Seasonal Energy Efficiency Rating (SEER) of 15 or greater, and a minimum system Energy Efficiency Rating (EER) of 12 or greater

 Savings Within Reach On-Bill Repayment

 Income-qualified residents in Oregon who participate in Savings Within Reach On-Bill Repayment are eligible to finance the central air conditioner through their utility bill.

-Central air conditioner must be used as the primary cooling source, serving fifty percent or more of the home.
+Central air conditioner must be used as the primary cooling source, serving more than fifty percent of the home.
 Heat pumps and portable air conditioners (room or window) do not qualify for this incentive.

 Learn more about the benefits of energy-efficient central air conditioners by visiting this ENERGY STAR® page.

 You can use the Find a Residential Trade Ally Contractor page tool on Energy Trust’s website to search for Energy Trust trade ally contractors near you who install efficient central air conditioners.

 In addition to single-family properties, the central air conditioner incentive is available for townhomes, duplexes, triplexes and fourplexes.
 Visit the Energy Trust Multifamily Central Air Conditioner web page to learn more.

 No. This incentive is only available for central air conditioners which serve the majority the residence.